Many of us head straight outside when the sun's out, but often forget to take the necessary precautions in order to help

-And while a suntan may look great while you're in your twenties, the effects it can have on your skin in just a few years are not attractive or healthy.
+Although a suntan may look great, the effects it can have on your skin in just a few years are not attractive or healthy.

-A tan is the body's attempt to protect you from the sun's harmful rays that, over time, can seriously harm, or even kill you.
+A tan is the body's attempt to protect you from the sun's harmful rays, which, over time can seriously harm, or even kill you.

-Safely enjoy the sunshine this summer by following the tips below:
+Enjoy the sunshine safely this summer by following the tips below: